top of page

 My Story: Amy 'Ames' Freer (They/Them)

 I have a Bachelor of Arts in Psychology from Lewis & Clark College and a Master of Arts in Art Therapy from Lewis & Clark's Graduate School of Education and Counseling.
-I am a professional counselor associate and art therapist associate under supervision.
+I am a Licensed Professional Counselor and an Art Therapist.

 I have spent the majority of my life in Oregon and the tall pines of the Pacific Northwest have always felt like home to me.
 In my free time, I like to binge TV shows, go hiking or paddle boarding with my partner, dabble in an artistic/creative hobby, lovingly annoy my cat or play board games with friends.
 I am nonbinary/queer and neurodivergent.
 People who know me well would describe me as creative, nerdy, compassionate, goofy and an inquisitive/deep thinker.